software-mansion/protostar/website/docs/tutorials/02-installation.md

 ## Requirements
 To use Protostar's dependency management commands, you must have git installed and added to your `$PATH` environment variable.

-If you do not have git in your `$PATH`, you will need to add the directory where git is installed in order to use Protostar.

 ## Linux and Mac
 1. Open a terminal and run the following command: